 This is a FREE service offered to our patients.
 Health insurance is not needed.
 Medical care, office visits, and medication are at no cost to you.
 Patients are also paid for their participation to compensate for time and travel.

-To learn more about our FREE Migraine Prevention Program available to our patients at CCHNC or to determine your eligibility for participation, please contact our clinical research coordinator via call, text, or email:
+To learn more about our FREE Migraine Prevention Program available to our patients at CCHNC or to determine your eligibility for participation, please contact our clinical research coordinators via call, text, or email: